Skip to main content

 Capital can be generated from several sources, depending on the size of the company, financial markets, and the stage of the business life cycle a company is in.

 Start-ups and small businesses typically rely on personal savings, a personal loan from friends or family, an angel investment, or an investment from a venture capital firm.
 Large unlisted private companies can generate capital from an initial public offering.
-Established businesses can generate capital from local, state, or federal government grants, private business loans from a bank, equity capital raising and public market debt (including debt securities from the bond or money market).
+Other sources include capital from local, state, or federal government grants, private business loans from a bank, equity raising and public market debt (including debt securities from the bond or money market).

-Most existing businesses generate capital from business operations (i.e., from selling goods and services).
+Another obvious source of funding is through the business itself.
+Many existing businesses generate capital from business operations (i.e., from generating a profit).
 Businesses often retain earnings (instead of paying out dividends to existing shareholders) to fund future operations and growth.
-Some businesses generate capital by borrowing money from financial institutions or public markets.
-Alternatively, businesses can raise more money from current shareholders and new investors through capital raising.

 What is a capital raise?

-Capital raising is where a business asks shareholders or lenders for additional funding.
-These shareholders can be both current or former angel investors, prospective institutional investors or retail investors.
+Capital raising is the formal process of when a business seeks additional funding from shareholders or investors.
+These shareholders can be current or former angel investors, prospective institutional investors, or retail investors.

 Types of capital raise

-Capital raising can take the form of debt, equity or an instrument combining debt and equity.
+Capital raising can take the form of debt or equity or an instrument combining debt and equity.

-Debt raising or debt financing is where a company borrows money from financial institutions, private investors or public markets.
-Debt must be repaid at a later date.
+Debt raising or debt financing occurs when a company borrows money from financial organisations, private investors, or public markets.
+The debt must be repaid at a later date.

 Equity financing involves raising money by issuing common stock to retail and professional investors.
-Whilst equity does not need to be repaid, an investor receives an ownership stake in a firm due to purchasing stock.
-Investors raising equity capital can then potentially receive a return on investment when the firm issues dividends or sells its share at a higher price to other investors.
+While equity does not need to be repaid, an investor receives an ownership stake in a firm by purchasing stock.
+Investors raising equity capital can potentially receive a return on investment when the firm issues dividends or sells its share at a higher price to other investors.

 Methods of raising capital